 Three doctoral programs are offered: the Doctor of Science (D.Sc.) in information systems and communications degree program; the Doctor of Philosophy (Ph.D.) in instructional management and leadership degree (choice of on ground or online format), and the Doctor of Nursing Practice (D.N.P.) degree program, offered for adult nurse practitioners, family nurse practitioners, or psychiatric mental health nurse practitioners, or as an online master's-to-D.N.P. for advance practice nurses.

 Post Baccalaureate certification programs are also available for secondary and early childhood school teachers, and the university offers graduate certificates in instructional technology specialist, simulation leadership, professional enterprise systems, psychiatric mental health nurse practitioner, teaching online, English as a Second Language, and autism spectrum disorders endorsement.

-RMU enrolls almost 900 men and women in its graduate degree programs, from diverse professional and academic backgrounds, both in the United States and abroad.
+RMU enrolls more than 800 men and women in its graduate degree programs, from diverse professional and academic backgrounds, both in the United States and abroad.

 The graduate programs admit students on a rolling admission basis.
-However, students are encouraged to submit all required materials at least 2 months prior to the start of their desired terms of entry.
-Applications can be filed for free through the university's web site.
-Students should note that the M.S. in nursing education degree program, the D.Sc. in information systems and communications degree program, the D.N.P. degree program, and the Ph.D. in instructional management and leadership degree program each require an interview as part of the final selection process.
+However, students are encouraged to submit all required materials at least two months prior to the start of their desired terms of entry.